 At the time you transfer your motor vehicle or mobile home, ask to place the title in electronic status.
 Once you have an electronic title and request a paper title, it's converted to paper for a $2.50 service fee and mailed to you.
 To get a printed title, go to www.GoRenew.com.
-Some tax collector's offices provide Fast Title for $10.
+Some tax collector's offices provide Fast Title for a $10 fee.
 With Fast Title, the office prints your electronic title immediately while you wait.

 How to Transfer an Electronic Title